rosalinatorres888/aria-dbt/README.md

 ## Dimensional modeling decisions

-This is the part recruiters care about — *why* each choice was made.

 ### 1. Two-layer model (staging → marts), not three

 I deliberately **skipped an intermediate layer**.
 ARIA's source data is already lightly cleaned upstream (deduplication, normalization happen in the Python pipeline before dbt sees it), so a Snowflake-style `raw → base → staging → intermediate → marts` would have been busywork.